Fort Worth Sprinkler Repair

 including poor planning of placed heads, landscape changes without changing your system, and

 simply just overgrowth of surrounding plants.
-The reason this is an issue is because water isn’t
+The reason this is an issue is that water isn’t

 making it from point A to point B, therefore you’re wasting water and not hitting your yard